9.1 Administration Domain Map for WCC Candidates

 Key Takeaways

-• Administration is 7% of the official NAWCO WCC blueprint.
+• Administration is 7% of the NAWCO WCC blueprint, roughly 7 to 8 scored items out of 100 scored questions.

-• The domain tests protocol use, facility processes, educational media, data work, and collaboration.
+• The domain tests protocol use, facility processes, educational media, data collection and analysis, and interprofessional collaboration.

-• Administrative questions usually ask for the best system-level wound care action, not a new bedside procedure.
+• Administrative questions ask for the best system-level wound care action, not a new bedside procedure.

 Administration as a WCC system skill

-For this domain, think like a licensed practitioner using specialty wound knowledge inside a real facility.
-The WCC credential demonstrates proficiency above basic licensure in skin and wound care management.
-It does not override a state practice act, employer policy, or the need to collaborate with other disciplines.
+Think like a licensed clinician applying specialty wound knowledge inside a real facility.
+The WCC credential proves proficiency above basic licensure in skin and wound care management.
+It does not override a state practice act, employer policy, or the need to collaborate.
 Administrative answers should be practical, evidence-based, and within role.

-Administration taskWhat the exam is testingSafer WCC response
+Administration taskWhat the item is testingSafer WCC response

-Protocol recommendationEvidence-based pathway useCompare current practice with accepted protocol and facility process
+Protocol recommendationEvidence-based pathway useCompare current practice with an accepted protocol and facility process

-Facility treatment planPolicy and formulary fitBuild the plan through approved workflow and scope
+Facility treatment planPolicy and formulary fitBuild the plan through approved workflow and within scope

 CollaborationCare coordinationInclude payer, social work, case management, facility, and manufacturer roles

-Applied WCC scenario guidance: a long-term care unit has rising heel pressure injuries and inconsistent offloading orders.
-The best administrative response is not to create an informal bedside rule for one shift.
-The stronger answer reviews risk data, checks facility policy, recommends an evidence-based heel prevention protocol, coordinates staff education, and monitors whether the process reduces new injuries.
+A long-term care unit has rising heel pressure injuries and inconsistent offloading orders.
+The weak answer invents an informal bedside rule for one shift.
+The strong administrative answer reviews risk data, checks facility policy, recommends an evidence-based heel prevention protocol, coordinates staff education, and monitors whether new-injury rates fall.

-Exam trap: choosing the answer that sounds clinically aggressive but bypasses the system.
-For example, changing every wound product because one patient improved with it ignores formulary, indication, contraindication, payer coverage, staff competency, and wound reassessment.
-Administrative questions reward disciplined implementation, not personal preference.
+The classic trap is the answer that sounds clinically aggressive but bypasses the system: changing every wound product because one patient improved ignores formulary, indication, contraindication, payer coverage, staff competency, and reassessment.
+Administration rewards disciplined implementation, not personal preference.

-Use this study frame for Administration items.
-First, ask whether the issue is protocol, policy, data, education, or coordination.
-Second, identify who must be involved for the plan to be legal, feasible, and sustainable.
-Third, choose the answer that creates a repeatable process and measurable follow-up.
-Finally, remember that the official WCC exam uses criterion-referenced scoring, so the best answer is the action a minimally qualified WCC practitioner should recognize, not the most heroic action.
+Use a four-step frame on every Administration item.
+First, classify the issue: protocol, policy, data, education, or coordination.
+Second, name who must be involved for the plan to be legal, feasible, and sustainable.
+Third, choose the option that creates a repeatable process with measurable follow-up.
+Fourth, remember the exam is criterion-referenced, so the keyed answer is what a minimally qualified WCC practitioner should recognize, not the most heroic move.

 Test Your Knowledge